About these guidelines

 Guidelines for respectful and safe online engagement

-• Bullying, harassment, trolling and stalking is are never OK.
-Remember, expectations set out in the Student Charter apply online.
+- Bullying, harassment, trolling and stalking is are never OK.
+Remember, expectations set out in the Student Code of Conduct Policy apply online.

 Download the UQ Respect Guidelines for Safety and Respect Online